madrobby/zepto/README.md

 $ gem install uglifier
 ```

-Then build the minified Zepto.js library with
+Then build the minified file with

 ``` sh
 $ rake